iamkarsoft/code-x/wp/wordpress.md

 ### Controler

-the controler shows the result of the setting
+the controler shows the result of the setting. it's the actual html element

 - text controler
 - color controler